-After a whirlwind year we are back in Sydney and I thought it was about time for a life update, seeing as the last one was over a year ago.
+After a whirlwind year, we are back in Sydney and I thought it was about time for a life update, seeing as the last one was over a year ago.
 A lot has happened in the last 18 months, and I can’t believe how fast the time has gone since we left Sydney in May 2018.
-So I wanted to write a little recap and also tell you about our plans for the year ahead… or as well like to call it the year of the honeymoon!
+So I wanted to write a little recap and also tell you about our plans for the year ahead… or as we like to call it the year of the honeymoon!

 Travels – May 2018 to Jan 2019